CPNV-ES-MON1/Zabbix/Doc/mon1-zabbix_doc_client-windows.md

 CLICK ON Save changes

 # 4. Script that mention the overload and the transmission of information to the zabbix server
-On the windows machine, go to C:\ and create a folder named "script" Create 2 files under "C:/script"
+On the windows machine, go to C:\ and create a folder named "Script" Create 2 files under "C:/Script"
 ```
 cpu_last_state.txt
 cpu_log.txt